-The target sample size was primarily based on the detection of change in key behavioural and other outcomes over time between the first (Wave 1) and follow-up (Wave 2) samples with comparisons within-person based on those completing both Waves and McNemar's test.
+The target sample size was primarily based on the detection of change in key behavioural and other outcomes over time between the first (Wave 1) and follow-up (Wave 2) samples with comparisons within-person based on those completing both Waves.
 We can also consider 'cross-sectional' analyses within each Wave in selecting the sample size.
-We set an initial sample size target of 6,000 participants aged 18-59 years old for Wave 1 and assumed that ≥2,000 of each gender (4,000 in total) would complete follow-up (those from Wave 1 who do not complete Wave 2 are 'replaced' by new participants for Wave 2).
+We set an initial sample size target of 6,000 participants aged 18-59 years old for Wave 1 and assumed that $\geq 2,000$ of each gender (4,000 in total) would complete follow-up (those from Wave 1 who do not complete Wave 2 are 'replaced' by new participants for Wave 2).
 We assumed a design effect of <1.33 giving an effective sample size of ≥1,500 of each gender (3,000 in total) completing follow-up.
 To detect a 5% significance level (two-sided testing) of change over time in a less common behaviour for each gender (such as partner change), we anticipated over 80% power to detect change as small as 2 vs. 3% (RR 1.5), provided the correlation over time within individuals was moderate as expected (>0.25).
 For less common behaviours reported primarily by one gender (e.g., emergency contraception use), power was anticipated to be >80% for change as small as 2 vs. 3.5% (RR 1.75).
-For a common behaviour, such as sex in the past four weeks by gender, power was anticipated as >80% even for small changes such as 50 vs. 55% (RR 1.1), provided the correlation over time was >0.1.
-This sample size of 6,000 participants per Wave, assuming a design effect of <1.33, provides an effective sample size >2,200 of each gender at each Wave.
-For a 'crosssectional' analysis of change between Waves within each gender, including all participants from both Waves and conservatively ignoring the correlation between responses from the same individuals, the design provides 90% power to detect differences in outcomes such as 2.0% vs. 3.6% and 50% vs 55%.
-The core sample therefore included 6,000 people aged 18-59 years with an additional 'boost sample' of 500 people aged 18-29 years to ensure a sample of 2,000 people aged 18-29 was achieved across whole sample.
-The boost was added because the burden of SRH needs falls predominantly on young people.